mdnazmulislamhub/mdnazmulislamhub/README.md

 ## 🚀 What I'm Currently Doing

-- 🔭 Building scalable backend systems for SaaS platforms
+- 🔭 Building scalable web application for SaaS platforms
-- 🌱 Exploring advanced cloud architecture patterns and Kubernetes optimization
+- 🌱 Exploring cloud architecture patterns and Kubernetes optimization
 - 👯 Open to collaborating on innovative projects
 - 💬 Happy to discuss backend architecture, system design, and best practices